- Plan Your Trip

-- Research & Conservation
+Research & Conservation

 The mature turtles of the Cayman Turtle Centre’s Breeder Pond mate and lay their eggs in the sandy “beach” area at the pond side, during their nesting season which lasts from April through to November.
 These turtles are all very important to the Centre’s conservation programmes, and great care is taken to ensure that they are healthy.
 Once a year after one nesting season ends, but before another begins, each turtle has to be rounded up and lifted out of the pond to be measured, weighed, and given a health check-up by the Centre’s onsite veterinarians, Dr Vandanaa Baboolal and Dr Francesca Casella.

-It takes a long time to check all 280 turtles, so the operation is spread over several weeks; because they are all swimming freely and the pond they live in is large and deep.
-They are also very heavy, weighing from around 250 to nearly 500 pounds each, so they have to be lifted out using a crane and a sturdy steel-framed box with an opening door.
+It takes a long time to check all 280 turtles, this year's operation was spread over nine days; because they are all swimming freely and the pond they live in is large and deep.
+They are also very heavy, weighing from around 190 to as much as 540 pounds each, so they have to be lifted out using a crane and a sturdy steel-framed box with an opening door.
 Once inside the box, our veterinarians can perform individual physical exams.

 The Centre’s Turtle Husbandry Manager, Jerris Miller, said: “We measure each one of them, the length and the width, the veterinarians give them a medical checkup and we put them back into the breeder pond.
 We want to make sure they are maintaining healthy weights and so we compare last year’s weights and numbers to this year’s.
 We keep our statistics together so we can see how individual turtles grow.”

 Of course, it is good to make sure each of the turtles is fit and healthy.
 But it also serves the purpose of an auditor’s inventory count, as well as being a valuable and unique source of scientific data, for those who are engaged in studies of Green turtles.